Let’s begin with the obvious. It is going to be a huge challenge to get an exact number of rats in your house.

 Chewed Up Items

-If items are being chewed frequently, and you have noticed a significant increase in chewed items, then you will have more rats in your home.
+If items are being chewed frequently, and you have noticed a significant increase in chewed items, you will have more rats in your home.

 Scatter Powder (Flour, or Talc)